Ajithbj/Smarter.codes-Assignment/README.md

 npm start or yarn start
 The frontend should open automatically in your browser at http://localhost:3000.

-Prerequisites and DependenciesBackend Dependencies (requirements.txt)Plaintextfastapi>=0.104.1 uvicorn[standard]>=0.23.2
+Prerequisites and Dependencies
+  Backend Dependencies:
+(requirements.txt)Plaintextfastapi>=0.104.1
+uvicorn[standard]>=0.23.2
 pydantic>=2.4.2
 requests>=2.31.0